faoroj/Audible-Data-Analysis/README.md

 ## Contact me!
-If you have any questions or suggestions, you can reach out to me at [Jordon Faoro](mailto:jfaoro15@gmail.com).
+If you have any questions or suggestions, contact me at [Jordon Faoro](mailto:jfaoro15@gmail.com).
 I would love to hear from you!